Kid Amazo

-Kid Amazo is a fictional cyborg from DC Comics, built to be the "son" of Amazo.
-Originally meant to star in a 2004 hardcover called JLA: Kid Amazo, he made his debut three years later, in the pages of JLA Classified; as a result, he was "predated" by the similar Marvel Comics character Victor Mancha, the son of Ultron.
-His civilian identity is Frank Halloran.
+Kid Amazo is the name of two characters appearing in media published by DC Comics.
+Both are related to Amazo, with the first being a cyborg and the second being a human who wields Amazo armor.

 Fictional character biography

+Android

-Kid Amazo, like his "father" before him, was built by mad scientist Professor Ivo, who was still pursuing his dream of vengeance against the Justice League of America.
-As Amazo was merely an advanced robot that failed, the next approach would be to cross bio-mechanical material from Amazo's body with human ova and DNA, in order to obtain a cyborg being who would exhibit the best traits of both human and artificial life.
-To advance his plans and complete Kid Amazo's instruction and programming, Professor Ivo sends him away to live with humanity.
-The young cyborg is given the human identity of Frank Halloran, a 21-year-old college student, student of existentialism and follower of Nietzsche's Übermensch concept.
-Frank forms a close relationship with Sara Shapiro, who, unbeknownst to him, is his "mother" (or at least the donor of the human ova needed for his creation).
-Sara is the daughter of Professor Ivo, who assigned her to be the young cyborg's handler.
-As Frank is ignorant of his true past, he merely sees Sara as a confidant and believes he cannot pursue a relationship with her because her Jewish parents would disapprove of Frank's atheism.
+Kid Amazo is an android created by Professor Ivo, who is pursuing vengeance against the Justice League of America.
+Believing that the original Amazo failed due to being entirely mechanical, Ivo makes Kid Amazo a cyborg, combining material from Amazo's body with human DNA.

+Ivo sends Kid Amazo away to live with other humans and complete his instruction and programming.
+Kid Amazo is given the secret identity of Frank Halloran, a 21-year-old college student, student of existentialism and follower of the Übermensch concept.
+Frank forms a close relationship with Sara Shapiro, who, unbeknownst to him, is his "mother" (the donor of the human ova needed for his creation) and Ivo's daughter.
+As Frank is ignorant of his true past, he merely sees Sara as a confidant and believes he cannot pursue a relationship with her because her parents would disapprove of Frank's atheism.